 - A B.C.
 Provincial Instructor Diploma (PID)

-As I approached the end of my engineering career at TELUS I decided to upgrade my qualifications further and enrolled in an M.Ed. program in Curriculum and Instruction: Post Secondary at Simon Fraser University.
+As I approached the end of my engineering career at TELUS I decided to upgrade my qualifications and enrolled in an M.Ed. program in Curriculum and Instruction: Post Secondary at Simon Fraser University.
 I graduated in September, 2014.